December 8th

 Commentary:

-It is said that trees are the best antiques and the groves were God's first temples.
-Strive to save those antique temples now and always!
+It has been said that trees are the best antiques and that groves were God’s first temples.
+Let us strive to protect these timeless temples now and always.

 pada vigrahaH: